-No member of the Compensation Committee has been an executive officer or employee of ours while serving on the Committee.
+No member of the Compensation Committee who served as such during the year ended December 31, 2022 has been an executive officer or employee of ours while serving on the Committee or had a relationship requiring disclosure under Item 404 of Regulation S-K promulgated under the Securities Exchange Act of 1934, as amended.
 None of our officers currently serves, or has served during the last completed year, on the Compensation Committee or the Board of Directors of any other entity that has one or more officers serving as a member of the Board of Directors or the Compensation Committee.